 One control is in regards to the sulfur content of the fuel oils.
 The sulfur value should be recorded by the supplier at the time of delivery, per Regulation 18.
 It is the ship’s responsibility to ensure that the proper fuel is being used both inside and outside the SECA.
 Heavy fuel oil (HFO) is allowed provided it meets the applicable sulfur limit (i.e., there is no mandate to use distillate fuels).

 Scrubbers can be used as an equivalent compliance option.
 However, most scrubbers installed on ships are open-loop, meaning contaminated washwater is discharged overboard.
 Some ships use closed-loop scrubbers that also discharge washwater, known as bleed-off water, which is highly concentrated and contaminated.
 Therefore, several ports, states, and countries prohibit the use of any scrubbers in their waters and instead require ships to use lower sulfur fuels.

 Ozone Depleting Substances

-Annex VI prohibits deliberate emissions of ozone depleting substances, which include halons and chlorofluorocarbons (CFCs).
+Annex VI prohibits deliberate emissions of ozone-depleting substances, which include halons and chlorofluorocarbons (CFCs).
 New installations containing ozone-depleting substances are prohibited on all ships.
-But new installations containing hydro-chlorofluorocarbons (HCFCs) are permitted until 1 January 2020.
+But new installations containing hydro-chlorofluorocarbons (HCFCs) were permitted until 1 January 2020.